mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ### Allowed Values for device Stream Request
 * deviceId - Internal Id to identify the actual biometric device within the device service.
 * deviceSubId - Specific sub id of the device thats responsible to stream the data.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
-In case of fingerprint/iris its 1 for left fingerprint slap/iris, 2 for right fingerprint slap/iris and 3 for two thumbs/irises.
+In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
 The device sub id should be set to 0 if we don't know any specific device sub id.

 ### Device Stream Response
 Live Video stream with quality of 3 frames per second or more using [M-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG).